-Port icon

-Text field that gives the name of a file to be displayed as the port icon for this object.
+- Contained in Constraint - Port icon Text field that gives the name of a file to be displayed as the port icon for this object.
 If no entry is made for this field, but the object is a port, then the normal icon will be scaled to port size.

-Contained in - Atom, Set, Reference, Model

-Priority (1=High)

-Enumeration of the possible levels of priority of this constraint.
-For more information on constraint priority, refer to the constraint manager.
+Contained in - Atom, Set, Reference, ModelPriority (1=High)Enumeration of the possible levels of priority of this constraint.
+For more information on constraint priority, refer to Section 10, "Constraint Manager".PromptA text field translated into the prompt of an attribute.
+It is in exact